 What If I Love My Boyfriend, But He Hits Me?

+What to do if my boyfriend hits me, but I still love him?
 It’s natural to feel confused and conflicted if you love someone but they also abuse you.
 Remember that abuse is never ok, no matter how much you love the person.

 You deserve to be treated with respect, and if your partner can’t do that, then you might be better off without them.
 Seek help from friends, family, or a domestic violence hotline if you’re unsure how to leave an abusive relationship or where to go for safety.